elewa-academy/Precourse/docs/5-working-locally/starter-code/lodash/reading-code-template.md

 Another nice way to think about this is by asking yourself:
 * "When this code has _finished_ running, what will have changed?"

-### Input Analysis

-What characteristics of your inputs are important for your solution?

-What groupings will you have to consider when building your solution?

-How did you use this information to select your test cases?

 ### Test Cases

 ```js